 - Cochlear implant candidates must have completed at least part of the immunization requirements prior to surgery.
 Full compliance with the full immunization schedule must be documented as soon as possible.

-We ask that the patient’s primary care physician sign a Proof of Pneumococcal Vaccination Form and return it to us via MyChart or fax 410-367-2365 to Barbara Gottschalk MSN CRNP at the Johns Hopkins Cochlear Implant Center.
-To avoid canceling your surgery or discovering a problem too late to fix it, please send you vaccination confirmation as soon as possible and at least 3 weeks before a planned cochlear implant surgery date.
+We ask that the patient’s send proof of vaccination and return it to us via MyChart or fax 410-367-2365 to Barbara Gottschalk MSN CRNP at the Johns Hopkins Cochlear Implant Center.
+To avoid canceling your surgery or discovering a problem too late to fix it, please send vaccination confirmation as soon as possible and at least 3 weeks before a planned cochlear implant surgery date.

 To avoid confusion, adults who plan to receive pneumococcal vaccination should specifically request PCV20, and parents of children who need pneumococcal vaccination should specifically request “pneumococcal vaccination according to CDC guidelines cochlear implant users”.
 If you ask a non-JHCIC provider for “a meningitis vaccine”, you may receive the wrong vaccine.
 For more information, please visit the CDC’s website on Use of Vaccines to Prevent Meningitis in Persons with Cochlear Implants.